cj1128/handmade-hero/README.md

 - `UpdateSword` doesn't have to check NonSpatial flag
 - Move update logic back to our main function
 - OPINION: Avoid callbacks, plain switch statements are just better on every aspect.

+### Day 68: Exact Enforcement of Maximum Movement Distances

+- Consider `distanceLimit` in moveEntity function
+- OPINION: Fight the double dispatch problem with a property system.
+- Define a simple `HandleCollision` function to make sword hurt monster when they collides